dxwils3/machine_learning/README.md

 # machine_learning
 This repository will house explorations in machine_learning.

+The Dockerfile contains a docker image that can be used to run these notebooks.
+The docker will install scikit-learn, xgboost, numpy, scipy, theano, tensorflow, keras, and the jupyter notebook.

+Clone this repository onto your local machine.
+We'll call this directory ```LOCAL_DIR```, which on my machine is ```/Users/dxwils3/git/machine_learning```.

 To install the Docker image, run
 ```docker run -d -p 8888:8888 -v LOCAL_DIR:/notebook dxwils3/machine_learning```